 Post 19 Rules

-This document outlines rules, regulations and authoritative responsibilities of members and guests of American Legion LeRoy Hill Post 19; it will be made available to all Legion Family members.
-All members, guests and visitors to Post 19 are required to follow the rules and regulations outlined herein, whenever on the Post premises.
-Provisions of the House Rules shall not be in conflict with the Federal, State, or Post By-laws.
-If such conflict occurs, the Federal, State, and Post By-Laws will be the prevailing authority.
-Requests for review and amendment proposals to this document shall be taken under consideration by the Post Executive Board.
-These rules are strictly enforced to protect this American Legion post and its charter(s).
+This document outlines the rules, regulations, and authoritative responsibilities of members and guests of the American Legion, LeRoy Hill Post #19.
+It will be made available to all Legion Family members.
+All members, guests, and visitors to Post #19 are required to follow the rules and regulations outlined herein, whenever on the Post premises.
+Provisions of the House Rules shall not be in conflict with the Federal, State, Legion Department, or Post By-laws.
+If a such conflict occurs, the Federal, State, Legion Department and Post By-Laws will be the prevailing authority.
+In accordance with Article V Section 3 of LeRoy Hill Post 19’s bylaws, the Board of Trustees shall have charge of all matters pertaining to the Post clubroom.
+The Board of Trustees shall supervise the duties of the clubroom manager and all clubroom activities pertaining to those duties.
+The Board of Trustees shall govern general rules applicable to the conduct of members while on the premises of the clubroom.
+Requests for review and amendment proposals to this document shall be taken under consideration by the Post Board of Trustees.
+These rules are strictly enforced to protect this American Legion Post and its Charter(s).
 Please abide by them at all times without question.
 Failure to comply could result in the suspension or loss of membership.

 Thank you for your cooperation!